 certified English translations.
 All translations must be literal and complete

 Letters of Reference

 These letters must be received by the application deadline and should be emailed directly to the Fellowship Program Coordinator at email@example.com as Word or pdf attachments.
 Plain text is also acceptable.
-Applicants should emphasize to their referees that the letters must be received at CfA at least 6 weeks before the start of your fellowship award to enable the fellowship selection committee to review them.
+Applicants should emphasize to their referees that the letters must be received at CfA at least 6 weeks before the start date of your fellowship award to enable the Director of the Predoctoral Program to review the complete application.

 Applicants are responsible for ensuring that letters of reference have been received.
-Use the "View Status" feature to check if receipt of each letter of reference has been recorded.
-If your referee is unable to send a copy of your reference electronically, he/she may send it to:
+Applicants can use the "View Status" feature to check if receipt of each letter of reference has been recorded.
+If an applicant's referee is unable to send a copy of a reference electronically, he/she may send it to:

 Fellowship Program Coordinator